 By editing your existing post and including more valuable content, Google will increase your post’s rank over time.
 You can see that when I write the exact keyword in Google, I find my post on the top of the page.

 After you learn which posts on your blog are the most important, the next step is to add internal and external links within those posts.

 One way to do this is through a “related posts” section that you insert into some of your other blogs.
 You can manually select these related posts, or you can install plugins (at least on WordPress) that do this automatically.
 Either way, adding related posts will lead to more traffic to your other posts.
 This also has the effect of improving dwell time on your blog, which is a positive user-engagement signal that Google will take note of and rank your website higher for.
 The better engagement your blog gets, the better the chances that your readers will begin to trust you.

 Once your blog starts getting a fair amount of traffic, a common strategy is to add affiliate links to your posts.
 Affiliate links are special URLs that provide you with a commission if your website sends a paying customer over to the affiliate.
 Amazon is the most popular affiliate in the world today.

 A good time to add affiliate links to posts is when they generate a lot of traffic.
 All you have to do is edit the post and insert the affiliate link just like you would any other link.

 Note that you shouldn’t try to add affiliate links to your blog posts if the affiliate offer doesn’t relate to your blog in any way.
 Instead, you should only work with affiliates you trust and who add value to both your blog posts and the product you are marketing.

-There are of course, many other reasons of editing old blog posts but these are probably the ones that are considered most.
+There are, of course, many other reasons for editing old blog posts but these are probably the ones that are considered most.
 I hope this post helped you learn how important it is to edit your blog posts and add more valuable content for your readers.
 It’s all about giving back to your readers!